Communities, get ready for a wave of retirements

 How can communities and business owners prepare?

 Having a business succession and transition plan is important.
-To help you create a plan or move through the process, below are Extension courses, online educational resources, and some critical ways communities can support businesses.
+To help with creating a plan and moving through the process, Extension has tools and resources you may use.
+Below are educational videos, courses, new research, and some critical ways communities can support businesses.

 Videos